lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ![Mesh elements](mesh_elements.png)

-Ok, so now that we understand the mesh model file we can parse it.
+Now that we understand the mesh model file we can parse it.
 If you look at the source code you will see that a new package has been created to host parsers for model formats.
 There’s one for OBJ files under `org.lwjglb.engine.loaders.obj` and the code for MD5 files is under `org.lwjglb.engine.loaders.md5`.

 All the parsing code is based on regular expressions to extract the information from the MD5 text files.
 The parsers will create a hierarchy of objects that mimic the structure of the information components contained in the MD5 files.
 It may not be the most efficient parser in the world but I think it will serve to better understand the process.

 The starting class to parse a MD5 model file is `MD5Model` class.
-This class receives as a parameter in its parse method the contents of a MD5 file an creates a hierarchy that contains the header, the list of joints and the list of meshes with all the subelements.
+This class receives as a parameter in its parse method the contents of a MD5 file and creates a hierarchy that contains the header, the list of joints and the list of meshes with all the subelements.
 The code is very straightforward so, I won’t include it here.

 A few comments about the parsing code: